Deepika0196/kpmg_chllnges/challenge3/README.md

+## Challenge3

-Challenge 3 - A function where you pass in the object and a key and get back the value.
+A function where you pass in the object and a key and get back the value.